acis-acheron/acheron/README.md

 Acheron
 =======

-In Ancient Greek mythology, [Styx is "the river of pain,"](https://en.wikipedia.org/wiki/Acheron) and supposedly joined with the Styx in the underworld.
+In Ancient Greek mythology, [Acheron is "the river of pain,"](https://en.wikipedia.org/wiki/Acheron) and supposedly joined with the Styx in the underworld.